Skin Color Changes in the Newborn

 With acrocyanosis, the baby’s hands and feet are blue.
 This is normal right after birth.
 In fact, most newborns have some acrocyanosis for their first few hours of life.
 It happens because blood and oxygen aren’t circulating properly to the hands and feet yet.
 The problem goes away as the blood vessels in the baby’s hands and feet open up.
 Later, acrocyanosis can come back if the baby is cold (such as after a bath).
 This is normal, and will go away by itself.

 Cyanosis can be a blue color around the mouth or face, or over the whole body.
 It happens when there isn’t enough oxygen traveling through the baby’s body.
-It means the baby is having trouble breathing.
+It means the baby is not getting enough oxygen.
 If you notice cyanosis, tell a nurse right away.

 Jaundice is a yellowing of the skin and the whites of the eyes.
 It usually starts in the face, then moves down to the chest, lower belly, and legs.
 It often happens because the body is breaking down red blood cells (a normal process after birth).
 The breakdown releases a yellow substance called bilirubin, which causes the yellow color.
 This substance is processed by the baby’s liver.
 It leaves the body through the urine or stool.
 Jaundice occurs in about half of all babies after birth, and often goes away by itself.
 But sometimes a baby’s liver can’t process bilirubin as quickly as needed.
 This is especially true of preemies.
 Treatment may be needed to help the bilirubin break down and get rid of the yellow color.
 If your baby is jaundiced, alert a nurse.

 Also tell a nurse if you notice:

 Redness around the baby’s umbilical cord, catheter site, IV site, or circumcision site.
 The site could be infected.